ZoroWang/DBR-Python-Build-Project/README.md

 from typing import List
 from dbr import *

-# you can change the following variables' value to your own value.
+# you can replace the following variables' value with yours.
 license_key = "Input your own license"
 #license_server = "Input the name/IP of the license server"
 json_file = r"Please input your own template path"